levelspend/levelspend.github.io/README.md

 # LevelSpend: a level-spending retirement solver

-A single-file retirement planner based on amortization: it computes the level real (inflation-adjusted) consumption that your portfolio, savings, pension, and Social Security can sustain from now through a chosen end age, with the portfolio depleting to a chosen legacy amount (zero by default) exactly at that age.
+A single-file retirement planner based on amortization: it computes the level real (inflation-adjusted) spending that your portfolio, savings, pension, and Social Security can sustain from now through a chosen end age, with the portfolio depleting to a chosen legacy amount (zero by default) exactly at that age.

 It answers two questions directly: